 Moving around and exercising is one of the best things you can do to relieve swollen feet.
 Movement facilitates the flow of blood and lymph so it is less likely to pool in the legs.
 Exercise can help reduce swelling and increase strength after an injury to a foot or lower leg.
 Pumping your feet and rolling your ankles are good exercises to do to prevent deep vein thrombosis, a dangerous condition that causes swollen feet and legs.
 The exercises are good to do when you're on a long car trip or plane ride and can't get up and move around easily.

 Swelling in your feet can sometimes be a symptom of something that is a medical emergency like a deep vein thrombosis or a blood clot in the lungs (pulmonary embolism).
-How do you know when it's time to get immediate medical attention?
+If you have foot swelling, when should you see a doctor and get immediate medical attention?
 Seek emergent medical help if:

 - you cannot catch your breath and/or you have chest pain;